techidaily/site-extra-guidance/source/_posts/updated-mastering-multitasking-with-picture-in-picture-mode-on-microsoft-edge-browser.md

 ![pip view](https://images.wondershare.com/filmora/article-images/2022/07/use-pip-on-microsoft-edge-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 PIP View is an extension that is available on all websites with HTML video element.
 It is a crucial feature on YouTube that helps you save with Picture in Picture mode.
 On YouTube, it is added just next to the Settings in the app, and it allows you to float your video easily across the screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Picture-in-Picture Everywhere